 park the telescope in software using the ./robodimm –p command.

-4. If this causes it to slew, allow motors to run to the end, releasing the brakes if the slew is long and
+4. If this causes the telescope to slew, allow the motors to run to the end by releasing the brakes

 button on the limit switch pox.
 The power should return.
 Set slewing speed to 2 using the handset